Ling Jihua: Son's Ferrari crash

 News of the crash was reported in mainland Chinese media shortly after it happened, but the story was then rapidly suppressed.
 Reportedly, Ling Jihua, after viewing the body of the driver at the morgue, denied it was his son.
 Ling was also said to have mobilized staff from the Central Security Bureau, an organ in charge of national leaders' security which reported into the General Office, to cover up the crash.
 Chinese media also reported that Ling had contacted Zhou Yongkang, then chief of the powerful Central Political and Legal Affairs Commission, to reach unspecified "political deals" in exchange for assistance on covering up the death of his son.
 Ling then went on to work as normal.
-In China, Internet search terms such as "Ferrari", "Little Ling" and "Prince Ling" were blocked.
+In China, Internet search terms such as "Ferrari", "Little Ling" and "Prince Ling" were blocked, and a message dispelling the rumour was also posted under Ling Gu's social media alias "Wang Ziyun".
 In November 2012, an 'exclusive' from the South China Morning Post reported that Jiang Jiemin, a former associate of Zhou Yongkang then serving as chief executive of China National Petroleum Corporation, wired money from the company's accounts to the families of the two women involved in the crash to keep silent about the crash.

 Despite media censorship regarding the event, news of the crash was widely circulated in China.
 The incident was also later reported on major international media, including the Wall Street Journal and Reuters.
 Online Chinese-language communities also questioned how Ling Gu could afford a car worth some $500,000 when his parents had government jobs.
-The crash and subsequent suppression was said to have led to Ling Jihua's demotion in August 2012, and his wife Gu Liping's removal from her job in January 2013.
+The crash and subsequent suppression were said to have led to Ling Jihua's demotion in August 2012, and his wife Gu Liping's removal from her job in January 2013.